-If you come across an animal that is injured please contact a wildlife rehabilitator immediately.
+If you come across an animal that is injured please contact a wildlife rehabilitator like myself immediately.

 Rabies or Distemper...
 If wildlife is sick on your property please contact a wildlife rehabilitator or Indiana DNR.
 Indiana is very fortunate that we have extremely few cases of rabies, stumbling across a wild animal that has rabies would be as common as hitting the lottery.

 Unfortunately Rabies and Distemper mimic each other in symptoms.
 Therefore a lot of people will swear that the animal is rabid when in fact it is distemper or it could have even been poisoned.